yinsenm/yinsenm.github.io/_posts/2016-8-18-Orientation_Lab.md

-> Thank to Jie Yang for helping preparing a detail tutorial for this section!
-Thank you!!!
+> Thanks to Jie Yang for helping preparing a detail tutorial for this section!
+Thank you!